Over 1 day

 Measure for Ramp Length and Design

 Measure the distance between the ground and the threshold to find the rise of the ramp.
 The rise of single ramp run must not exceed 30 inches.
-If your threshold is more than 30 inches from the ground, two or more ramp sections will be necessary and separated by level landings.
+If the threshold is more than 30 inches from the ground, two or more ramp sections will be necessary and separated by level landings.

 Slope is the proportion of vertical rise to horizontal length.
 The steepest slope permitted by the ADA is ratio of 1:12, meaning that the ramp rises one inch for every 12 inches in length.
-A ratio of 1:16 is not as steep and therefore easier to navigate with a manual wheelchair; a 1:20 slope requires even less effort but is longer in length and will require more materials.
+A ratio of 1:16 is not as steep and therefore easier to navigate with a manual wheelchair; a 1:20 slope requires even less effort but is longer in length and requires more materials.

 To determine how far the ramp will project horizontally from the threshold, multiply the rise by the desired slope and then divide that figure by 12 to convert the measurement to feet.
 For example, a 30-inch rise multiplied by 1:16 slope equals 480 inches.
 That length divided by 12 equals 40 feet, the horizontal distance the ramp will extend from the threshold.